jvilk/site/_posts/blog/2016-12-02-penn-pl-club-homework.md

 ## Basic JavaScript

-*For this section, I recommend you [install NodeJS](https://nodejs.org/en/) and enter the REPL to follow along!*
+*For this section, I recommend you [open your browser's Developer Tools](https://developers.google.com/web/tools/chrome-devtools/shortcuts#accessing_devtools) to the Console, which is a REPL.
+All modern browsers have this feature.
+There, you can follow along with the examples.*

 JavaScript is a high-level and dynamically typed programming language.
 When you write a web application, it must be written in or compile down to JavaScript.